Uniform scrambles on graphs: The -uniform scramble

 If \(S\) is a hitting set for \(\cS\), then \(h(\cS)\leq 2^{n-1}-1\) and we are done.
 Otherwise, there must be an egg \(E\) in \(V(Q_n)-S\).
 First suppose it is an isolated vertex.
 Then either \((E,E^C)\) forms an egg-cut of size \(n\), giving \(e(\cS)\leq n<2^{n-1}\); or every egg in \(\cS\) intersects \(E\), in which case \(E\) is a hitting set of size \(1\) and \(h(\cS)=1<2^{n-1}\).
 Now suppose the egg is not an isolated vertex; then it must be contained in \(C\).
 If \((C,C^C)\) is not an egg-cut, then every egg intersects \(C\), so \(h(\cS)\leq |C|=n+1<2^{n-1}\).
 Otherwise, \((C,C^C)\) is an egg-cut of size \(\textrm{outdeg}(C)=n(n-1)\).
 In this case \(e(\cS)\leq n(n-1)<2^{n-1}\) since \(n\geq 6\).
 In every scenario, we can conclude that \(||\cS||<2^{n-1}\). \end{proof}

 There are several other graph gonalities we can compute using our results for \(Q_4\) and \(Q_5\).
 The \emph{\(n\)-dimensional folded cube graph \(FQ_n\)} is constructed by adding to \(Q_n\) edges connecting each vertex to the ``opposite'' vertex, at the maximal distance of \(n\).
 (Equivalently, one can construct \(FQ_n\) by gluing the opposite vertices of \(Q_{n+1}\) to one another.)
-For instance, \(FQ_2\) is the complete graph on \(4\) vertices; \(FQ_3\) is the complete bipartite graph \(K_{4,4}\); and \(FQ_4\) and \(FQ_5\) are known as the Clebsch graph and the Kummer graph, respectively.
+For instance, \(FQ_2\) is the complete graph on \(4\) vertices; \(FQ_3\) is the complete bipartite graph \(K_{4,4}\); and \(FQ_4\) and \(FQ_5\) are known as the Clebsch graph\footnote{This name was given in \cite{clebsch}, due to the graph's relation to the configuration of 16 lines on a quartic surface discovered by Alfred Clebsch.} and the Kummer graph\footnote{This name was given in \cite{kummer}, due to the graph's relation to the Kummer configuration of 16 points and 16 planes.}, respectively.

 The Clebsch graph \(FQ_4\) is illustrated in Figure \ref{figure:clebsch} with a divisor of degree \(8\).
 This divisor has positive rank as can be checked manually, or by noting that the support of the divisor is a strong separator and applying Lemma \ref{lemma:strong_separator}.
 Similary, the Kummer graph \(FQ_5\) has a positive rank divisor of degree \(16\); this can be seen most easily by noting that \(FQ_5\) is a bipartite\footnote{The folded cube graph \(FQ_n\) is bipartite if and only if \(n\) is odd by \cite[Theorem 2.1]{folded}.} graph with partite sets of size \(16\).
 Thus we have \(\gon(FQ_4)\leq 8\) and \(\gon(FQ_5)\leq 16\).
 In general, gonality is not monotone under taking subgraphs; however, scramble number is, as proved in \cite[Proposition 4.3]{scramble}.
-Thus by Theorem \ref{theorem:gonalityQ4} we have \(8=\sn(Q_4)\leq \sn(FQ_4)\leq \gon(FQ_4)=8 \), implying \(\sn(FQ_4)=\gon(FQ_4)=8\); and by Theorem \ref{theorem:gonalityQ5} we have \(16=\sn(Q_5)\leq \sn(FQ_5)\leq \gon(FQ_5)=16 \), implying \(\sn(FQ_5)=\gon(FQ_5)=16\).
+Thus by Proposition \ref{theorem:gonalityQ4} we have \(8=\sn(Q_4)\leq \sn(FQ_4)\leq \gon(FQ_4)=8 \), implying \(\sn(FQ_4)=\gon(FQ_4)=8\); and by Theorem \ref{theorem:gonalityQ5} we have \(16=\sn(Q_5)\leq \sn(FQ_5)\leq \gon(FQ_5)=16 \), implying \(\sn(FQ_5)=\gon(FQ_5)=16\).